imohmmed/sports/replit.md

 ## Overview

-AlAli Sport is a subscription-based sports streaming platform focused on Arabic-language football/soccer content.
-The application provides live streaming of beIN Sports channels with multiple quality options (FHD, HD, LOW).
-The platform features a premium viewing experience with RTL (Right-to-Left) Arabic language support, subscription management, and secure stream URL encryption.
+AlAli Sport is a subscription-based sports streaming platform dedicated to Arabic-language football content, primarily offering live streaming of beIN Sports channels in multiple quality options (FHD, HD, LOW).
+It provides a premium viewing experience with Right-to-Left (RTL) Arabic language support, robust subscription management, and secure stream URL encryption.
+The platform aims to be a leading destination for Arabic sports enthusiasts, offering a seamless and protected streaming service.

-The project is built as a full-stack web application with a React frontend and Express backend, utilizing PostgreSQL for data persistence and Replit's authentication system for user management.

-## Recent Changes (October 20, 2025)

-- ✅ Implemented complete Replit Auth integration for user authentication
-- ✅ Built PostgreSQL database schema with users, channels, channel streams, and active sessions
-- ✅ Seeded database with 13 BeIN Sports channels (Bn sport, Bn 1-9, Bn XTRA 1-2, BN NPA)
-- ✅ Created stream URL encryption/decryption system for content protection
-- ✅ Implemented session-based concurrent device enforcement (one device per user)
-- ✅ Built video player with HLS.js for adaptive streaming
-- ✅ **Enhanced admin dashboard with monthly subscription management:**
-  - Statistics cards showing total users, active subscribers, expired subscriptions, and inactive users
-  - Complete users table with subscription status and expiry dates
-  - Monthly subscription system (1, 2, 3, 6, or 12 months)
-  - Automatic subscription expiration checking on stream access
-- ✅ Removed OAuth consent page from login flow
-- ✅ Configured admin user (it.mohmmed@yahoo.com) with full privileges
-- ✅ Tested complete admin dashboard end-to-end successfully

 ## User Preferences